xta/Foursquare_Mapped/Readme.md

     bundle

     # create foursquare developer account at https://developer.foursquare.com/

     # create a new foursquare app at https://foursquare.com/developers/register
 ![App Registration Page](/../master/public/dev_4sq_register_app.png?raw=true)

 `Your app name` can be anything.

-`Download / welcome page url` is `http://localhost:3000` `Your privacy policy url` is `http://localhost:3000/privacy` `Redirect URI(s)` is `http://localhost:3000/users/auth/foursquare/callback`
+`Download / welcome page url` is `http://localhost:3000`

+`Your privacy policy url` is `http://localhost:3000/privacy`

+`Redirect URI(s)` is `http://localhost:3000/users/auth/foursquare/callback`

 Click `Save Changes`

 You will be presented with your new app's page.
-Make note of `Client id` and `Client secret`
+Make note of `Client id` and `Client secret`.

     cp config/secrets.yml.example config/secrets.yml
     # update config/secrets.yml file with your foursquare keys (Client id and Client secret)